 Not Getting an Acknowledgement from Your Employees

 Oftentimes, employees don’t even know that their employer has an employee handbook.
 Do not be such an employer.
-Make your employees aware of your manual and create an acknowledgement form where your employees can write that they have read and understood the handbook.
-An acknowledgement form can prevent ugly scenarios where your employees excuse themselves by saying they were not aware of policy A or B.
+Make your employees aware of your manual and create an acknowledgment form where your employees can write that they have read and understood the handbook.
+An acknowledgment form can prevent ugly scenarios where your employees excuse themselves by saying they were not aware of policy A or B.

 The mistakes listed in this blog are the tip of the iceberg.
 There are plenty of other pitfalls in creating an employee handbook.
 The smartest way to avoid them all is to team up an HR consulting firm experienced in drafting employee handbooks.